Prompt Library · 36 prompts

 [YOUR CURRENT HEADLINE]

-Goal: [what you want them to do — click, read on, open]
+Goal: [what you want them to do — click, read further, open]

 Write 15 alternative headlines in these categories: